Cray-HPE/docs-csm/operations/validate_csm_health.md

 All platform health checks are expected to pass.
 Each check has been implemented as a [Goss](https://github.com/aelsabbahy/goss) test which reports a `PASS` or `FAIL`.

-Before running health checks, restart `goss-servers` on all NCNs to ensure the correct tests are run on each node.
-This is necessary because of a timing issue on the nodes that has been fixed in CSM 1.6.1.
+If the CSM version is 1.6.0 or lower, then before running health checks, restart the `goss-servers` service on all NCNs to ensure the correct tests are run on each node.
+This is necessary because of a timing issue that is fixed in CSM 1.6.1.

+> Skip the `goss-servers` service restart if the CSM version is 1.6.1 or above.
+> The restart will cause no harm if done on CSM 1.6.1 or higher, but it is unnecessary.
 Run one of the two commands below depending on if it is being executed from `ncn-m001` or from the PIT node.

 - (`ncn-m001#`) Run the following from `ncn-m001` to restart `goss-servers`.